HL7/CDA-ccda/input/pagecontent/generalguidance.md

 ```

 ### Schema and Schema Extensions
 CDA defines a standard schema, based on the HL7 RIM, for all CDA documents.The XML Schema is designed to achieve the intentions of the CDA architecture.
-Please see section [The "A" in CDA]({{site.data.fhir.cda}}/overview.html) in CDA 2.0 StructureDefinition for more information.
+Please see section [The "A" in CDA]({{site.data.fhir.cda}}/overview.html) for more information.
 When there is a need to represent information where there is no suitable representation in the schema, the CDA standard permits extensions to be developed.
-The HL7 Structured Documents Work Group (SDWG) maintains a complete list of [CDA R2 extensions](https://confluence.hl7.org/display/SD/CDA+Extensions) that are approved for use within the sdtc namespace.
+The HL7 Structured Documents Work Group (SDWG) maintains a complete list of [CDA R2 extensions](https://confluence.hl7.org/display/SD/CDA+Extensions) that are approved for use within the **sdtc** namespace.
 These extensions exist in the stdc schema.
-The most current [CDA Schema](https://github.com/HL7/cda-core-2.0) is housed in the HL7 CDA GitHib
+The most current [CDA Schema](https://github.com/HL7/cda-core-2.0) is housed in the HL7 CDA GitHub repository.